-The beneficiary of a life insurance policy may be a named individual, the executor of an estate.
+The beneficiary of a life insurance policy may be a named individual, the executor of an estate, a trustee, a corporation, a charitable organization, or any other entity.
 A Policy Owner also can designate a group of persons as beneficiary.
 A beneficiary designation that identifies a certain group of persons, rather than naming each person, is called a class designation.
 The beneficiary designation "my children" is an example of a class designation.